 Conduct Case Summary MPCC-2011-046

-At the end of 2011, the Military Police Complaints Commission (MPCC) received a request for a review of a complaint about the conduct of a Canadian Forces National Investigation Service (CFNIS) sudden death investigation conducted eight years previously.
+At the end of 2011, the Military Police Complaints Commission of Canada (MPCC) received a request for a review of a complaint about the conduct of a Canadian Forces National Investigation Service (CFNIS) sudden death investigation conducted eight years previously.
 In late 2003, a young officer cadet attending the Royal Military College (RMC) inexplicably disappeared from his student residence and was found dead in a nearby river some three weeks later.
 As the body had washed onto land belonging to RMC, the CFNIS assumed jurisdiction over the death investigation.
 A post-mortem examination determined no specific cause of death, nor could it be determined whether the officer-cadet’s death was the result of an accident, suicide or homicide.

 Several months later, the Coroner directed the Ontario Provincial Police (OPP) to take over the death investigation.
 A second post-mortem examination by the Chief Forensic Pathologist for Ontario took place in Toronto in late 2004, but again the cause of death remained “unascertained”.
 A coroner’s inquest was commenced in 2006, concluding in 2007.
 The jury returned with a verdict of cause of death as “Unascertained, Non-Natural Causes” and manner of death as “Undetermined”.
 The jury also returned ten recommendations concerning the processes used in death investigations.